rfm-code-dev/DB-Reborn/README.md

 ## Introduction

-Cutout animation is a powerful technique in game development, allowing for rich, fluid animations while using a small number of sprites.
-This saves disk space and improves performance compared to traditional frame-by-frame animation.

-I've been using the [Defold Game Engine](https://defold.com/), which has excellent features but lacks a built-in cutout animation editor.
-It primarily supports Spine JSON files via an official extension.
-As a hobbyist developer without the budget for a Spine license, I looked for free alternatives and found DragonBones.

-DragonBones is a great, albeit older, animation tool that once had a direct export-to-Spine feature.
-However, due to the evolution of the Spine JSON format, animations created in the last stable version of DragonBones (v5.6) are no longer directly compatible with Defold's Spine extension.

-Since JSON is an open data format, I developed **DB Reborn**: a Python tool that converts and updates DragonBones JSON files to a format compatible with Defold.
+DB Reborn is a free, open-source tool that converts animations from the classic DragonBones editor into the modern Spine JSON format.
+This allows you to use your DragonBones animations in a wide range of popular game engines and frameworks.

+While originally created for the **Defold Game Engine**, DB Reborn is a universal bridge for any developer looking for a free cutout animation pipeline.
+By generating a standard Spine JSON file, it makes your animations compatible with engines like **Godot, Unity, GameMaker** and many more.

 **Who is this for?**

-- **DB Reborn is ideal for:** Hobbyists and developers looking for a free way to create and test simple cutout animations in Defold.
+*   **DB Reborn is ideal for:** Hobbyists and indie developers looking for a free pipeline to bring DragonBones animations into their chosen game engine.
-- **For professional work:** If you need advanced features, professional support, and a more powerful workflow, I highly recommend purchasing a [Spine license](http://esotericsoftware.com/).
+*   **For professional work:** If you need advanced features and dedicated support, we highly recommend purchasing a [Spine license](http://esotericsoftware.com/ ).

-This tool is still experimental.
-While it worked well in my tests, it may have limitations.
-Please give it a try and share your experience!

 ## **IMPORTANT NOTICE**